 Now imagine what you would get to eat in the Marines if you were considered too heavy for basic training.
 Saltine crackers, plain canned tuna, some canned green beans, perhaps even a banana.
 You’re now building an accurate picture of what you’ll be eating should you decide to give this diet a try.

-It’s broken down into three consecutive days with three meals per day.
+The Military Diet is broken down into three consecutive days with three meals per day.
 Here’s what they look like

 1 Slice of Wholegrain Toast